neoforged/.github/primers/1.21.6/index.md

     - `outputColorTextureOverride` - Holds a texture containing the override color used instead of whatever is specified in the `RenderType` target.
     - `outputDepthTextureOverride` - Holds a texture containing the override depth used instead of whatever is specified in the `RenderType` target.
 - `com.mojang.blaze3d.textures.GpuTexture#setUseMipmaps` - Sets whether the texture should use mipmaps at different distances.
+- `net.minecraft`
+    - `FileUtil#isPathPartPortable` - Returns whether the provided string does not match any of the windows reserved filenames.
-- `net.minecraft.WorldVersion$Simple` - A simple implementation of the current world version.
+    - `WorldVersion$Simple` - A simple implementation of the current world version.
 - `net.minecraft.advancements.critereon.ItemUsedOnLocationTrigger$TriggerInstance#placedBlockWithProperties` - Creates a trigger where a block was placed with the specified property.
 - `net.minecraft.client`
     - `GameNarrator#saySystemChatQueued` - Narrates a component if either system or chat message narration is enabled.
+    - `Minecraft#disconnectWithSavingScreen` - Disconnects the current client instance and shows the 'Saving Level' screen.
     - `Options`
+        - `keyQuickActions` - A key mapping for showing the quick actions dialog.
         - `cloudRange` - Returns the maximum distance clouds can render at.
         - `musicFrequency` - Returns how frequency the background music handled by the `MusicManager` should play.
         - `showNowPlayingToast` - Returns whether the 'Now Playing' toast is shown.